agiledev-students-spring-2023/project-proposal-team-a/README.md

 - Create a group to meet with others of matching hobby
 - Suggestions of groups created by others with a matching hobby (ex. soccer, book club...)
 - Ability to see and interact with other people's profiles, messaging, ... when you have similar interests.

+### Scope

+I believe the main, already detailed parts of this project could be feasibly completed with 4-6 given the time constraint.
+Furthermore I believe the project lends itself well to user stories, and seperating the work among developers.